Chapter 1 – MURDER

 “Yes,” Charlie admitted.

 Before he could say more, a second figure stepped from the shadows.
-This one was enormous—a towering, six–foot–nine giant with a ponytail of salt–and–pepper hair and a thick mustache.
+This one was enormous, a towering six-foot-nine giant with a ponytail of salt-and-pepper hair and a thick mustache.
 The bandanna wrapped around his forehead gave him the air of an aging hippie, though his demeanor radiated menace rather than peace.

 Before Charlie could react, the giant slipped a garrote around his neck and pulled tight.
 Panic erupted as Charlie clawed at the thin nylon cord, desperate for air.
 But the man’s grip was unyielding.
 Positioned slightly behind him, the giant thwarted any attempts to fight back.
 Kicks missed their mark; his fingers found no purchase between the rope and his throat.
 Oxygen dwindled.
 The world blurred.
 Within moments, Charlie’s body went limp.